JasonJWilliamsNY/purple_line_dev_doc/step7.rst

         Shared Data > cyverse_training > platform_guides > dna_subway >
         purple_line > montana_controls

         Select all 11 fastq files (they are compressed and will have the fastq.gz file extension).
 Then click :guilabel:`&Add selected files` or :guilabel:`&Add all files in this directory` (only files with a .fastq.gz extension will be added).

   5. Click the "add data" link to add the sequencing data to your project.
+Close the "Manage data" window, or repeat this step as appropriate until all your sequence data files have been added.

   .. warning::